raiden-network/raiden/docs/api_walkthrough.rst

 Interacting with the Raiden Echo Node
 ======================================
 For easy testing of Raiden, there is a specialized Raiden node running, the "Raiden Echo Node".
-The Echo Node responds to received transfers by sending a transfer back to the initiator.
-The echo transfer follows certain rules:
+The Echo Node responds to received payments by sending a payment back to the initiator.
+The echo payment follows certain rules:

-- consecutive transfers with the same ``identifier`` and same ``amount`` from the same address are ignored (as in: the Echo Node just keeps your money)
+- consecutive payments with the same ``identifier`` and same ``amount`` from the same address are ignored (as in: the Echo Node just keeps your money)
-- the ``echo_identifier`` of all echo transfers is ``identifier + echo_amount``
+- the ``echo_identifier`` of all echo payments is ``identifier + echo_amount``
-- transfers with an ``amount`` divisible by ``3`` will be answered with an echo transfer of ``echo_amount = amount - 1``
+- payments with an ``amount`` divisible by ``3`` will be answered with an echo payment of ``echo_amount = amount - 1``
-- transfers with an ``amount = 7`` are special lottery transfers.
+- payments with an ``amount = 7`` are special lottery payments.
 They will go to a lottery pool.
-After the Echo Node has received seven lottery transfers, it will choose a winner that receives an echo transfer with ``echo_amount = 49`` and the pool is reset.
-To query the current number of tickets in the pool, a participant can send another transfer with ``amount = 7`` -- if the participant already takes part in the current draw, the Echo Node will respond with a transfer with ``echo_amount = number_of_tickets``, otherwise it will enter the pool.
+After the Echo Node has received seven lottery payments, it will choose a winner that receives an echo payment with ``echo_amount = 49`` and the pool is reset.
+To query the current number of tickets in the pool, a participant can send another payment with ``amount = 7`` -- if the participant already takes part in the current draw, the Echo Node will respond with a payment with ``echo_amount = number_of_tickets``, otherwise it will enter the pool.
-- for a transfer with any other ``amount`` it returns ``echo_amount = amount``
+- for a payment with any other ``amount`` it returns ``echo_amount = amount``

 The address of the Echo Node is ``0x02f4b6BC65561A792836212Ebc54434Db0Ab759a`` and it is connected to the Raiden Testnet Token (RTT) with the address ``0x0f114a1e9db192502e7856309cc899952b3db1ed``.
 The RTT token contract is verified and can be seen in `etherscan <https://ropsten.etherscan.io/address/0x0f114A1E9Db192502E7856309cc899952b3db1ED#code>`_.
 To interact with the Echo Node, first :ref:`join the RTT network <joining-existing-token-network>`.